wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/intro-to-frc-robot-wiring.rst

 1. Connect an Ethernet cable from the RJ45 (Ethernet) socket of the roboRIO to the `RIO` port on the VH-109 Radio.

-.. note:: If using :term:PoE you may need a second Ethernet cable or longer power wires.
+.. note:: If using :term:`PoE` you may need a second Ethernet cable or longer power wires.

-.. warning:: DO NOT connect the Rev passive :term:PoE injector cable directly to the roboRIO.
+.. warning:: DO NOT connect the Rev passive :term:`PoE` injector cable directly to the roboRIO.
 The roboRIO MUST connect to the socket end of the cable using an additional Ethernet cable as shown in the next step.

 ## CAN Devices